future of protein production with plates with healthy food and protein

 Overview schematic of the performance model, consisting of three individual component models

-Swartz, Senior Principal Scientist for Cultivated Meat at The Good Food Institute, recently highlighted potential inaccuracies in prevailing assumptions.
+Swartz, Senior Principal Scientist for Cultivated Meat at The Good Food Institute, emphasized the importance of direct measurement.

 “The dry mass of cells needs to be measured.
 Relying on proxies from cell diameter or volume is inaccurate, and most cultivated meat LCA/TEA models have likely overestimated the mass of cells by a factor of ~3 when compared to actual measurements of single cell mass,” Swartz wrote.